 It is the use of hypnosis to provide therapeutic interventions.
 The combination of Hypnotism and Psychotherapy.
-Essentially a talking therapy but one in which the client enters an altered state of mind; referred to as trance.
-Trance itself is a safe, natural and every day occurrence, which happens involuntarily; we just go into and out of trance states.
+Essentially a talking therapy but one in which the client enters an altered state of mind; referred to as a trance.
+Trance itself is a safe, natural and everyday occurrence, which happens involuntarily; we just go into and out of trance states.
 Hypnosis, in the clinical setting, occurs when a client voluntarily enters this natural state for the purpose of structured psychological change and it is in this altered state of mind, that the therapy just happens.

-For the most part there are two essential components necessary for hypnotic-therapy (hypnotherapy) to be effective, they are, expectation and belief.
-And most often this expectation and belief comes from the client themselves.
-Sometimes, however, preconceived ideas, anxieties or skepticism can interfere with the induction process.
+For the most part, there are two essential components necessary for hypnotic-therapy (hypnotherapy) to be effective, they are, expectation and belief.
+And most often this expectation and belief come from the client themselves.
+Sometimes, however, preconceived ideas, anxieties or scepticism can interfere with the induction process.
 If this does happen, my skill, training and professionalism will assist you to overcome these hurdles.
 There will be no attempt to coerce, merely an open discussion where all of your concerns etc. will be addressed.
 Hypnotherapy, as a process, is highly effective, progressive and each successive session builds on the last; a little like life really; "practice, makes perfect."

 Once in this altered state of mind, if the therapist left the room, you would eventually come out of the trance state, usually in minutes.
-This is simply becasue it is something you do on a daily basis anyway.
+This is simply because it is something you do on a daily basis anyway.
 So, although you may not realize it now; you are most likely very proficient in accessing and using hypnosis.
 The only difference, in the clinical environment, is that sometimes apprehension, anxiety and doubt can interfere with the client's ability to effectively access this altered state of mind.
 Again, the experienced hypnotist will recognize this and find subtle but effective ways to assist the client.

 Some people may see this as a form of manipulation but it isn't really!
 After all, why would you go to see a hypnotherapist if you did not want or expect to be hypnotized?
-In this sense the hypnotist is merely facilitating your intended purpose in being there?
+In this sense, the hypnotist is merely facilitating your intended purpose in being there?
 It is also worth noting, that when induced by a professional hypnotherapist, the hypnotic trance can often produce a very profound state of deep relaxation; perhaps deeper than you have ever experienced before?
 Consequently, it is very common for clients to say "I didn't want to come back!"
-The way I allow the client to regain their sense of normal awareness, is in their own time; naturally!
+The way I allow the client to regain their sense of normal awareness is in their own time; naturally!

 One answer would be, in different ways, on different days.
 How we experience trance is state dependent, meaning whatever state of mind you are in, it can influence the depth, intensity and duration of the trance experience.
 Essentially, I see it as reaching that nebulous state that exists between emotion and cognition.